-- 3. In the case of (ii) above, the so-called "single bid" is only the result of bidding and is different from direct contracting in nature (the bidder does not know that it is a single bid, and competition is regarded as existing), and in such a situation the Borrower may award the contract to the bidder. - 4.
-Measures to reach an agreement by price negotiation with the lowest evaluated bidder (or, failing to reach a satisfactory result in such negotiation, with the next-lowest evaluated bidder) for the purpose of avoiding the time required for rebidding in view of the urgency of the situation is permitted only when it falls under the case above (iii) and when there is judged to be no problem in terms of the principles for bidding.
-(Prior consultation with JBIC is required.) - 5.
-Actions and remarks on the rejection of bids are as follows: - i) The Borrower shall submit an application to JBIC for its review and concurrence on the evaluation result accompanied by the expected action to be taken (negotiation with the lowest evaluated bidder or re-bidding) and its reason. - ii) When the Borrower negotiates with the lowest evaluated bidder, changes in price should accompany a corresponding revision of the specifications or modification of the project, amounts of work, items in the original invitation to bid, etc. However, a substantial reduction in the scope or modification to the contract documents may require rebidding. - but fails to obtain a satisfactory result, the Borrower should promptly notify the result to the bidder concerned in a written form, prior to negotiation with the next lowest evaluated bidder.
-In addition, the Borrower should consult with JBIC regarding the result of the first negotiation, before starting the negotiation with the next lowest evaluated bidder.
+(02) In the case of b) of (01) above, the fact that only one bidder submits a bid does not necessarily mean lack of competition.
+The so-called "single bid" is only the result of bidding and is different from direct contracting in nature (the bidder does not know that it is a single bid, and competition is regarded as existing), and in such a situation the Borrower may award the contract to the bidder.

+Measures to reach an agreement by price negotiation with the lowest evaluated bidder (or, failing to reach a satisfactory result in such negotiation, with the next-lowest evaluated bidder) for the purpose of avoiding the time required for rebidding in view of the urgency of the situation is permitted only when it falls under the case above (c) of 2.(01) and when there is judged to be no problem in terms of the principles for bidding.
+(Prior consultation with JICA is required.)

+4. Actions and remarks on the rejection of bids are as follows:

+- (01) The Borrower shall submit an application to JICA for its review and concurrence on the evaluation result accompanied by the expected action to be taken (negotiation with the lowest evaluated bidder or re-bidding) and its reason. - (02) When the Borrower negotiates with the lowest evaluated bidder, changes in price should accompany a corresponding revision of the specifications or modification of the project, amounts of work, items in the original invitation to bid, etc. However, a substantial reduction in the scope or modification to the contract documents may require rebidding. - (03) When the Borrower has selected negotiation with the lowest evaluated bidder but fails to obtain a satisfactory result, the Borrower should promptly notify the result to the bidder concerned in a written form, prior to negotiation with the next lowest evaluated bidder.
+In addition, the Borrower should consult with the AGENCY regarding the result of the first negotiation, before starting the negotiation with the next lowest evaluated bidder.